-With Renova, hospitals see a reduction of costly readmits as well as more compliant and cost-effective readmits in the future, avoiding the ED and the high costs and penalties that come with it.
+Reduction in cost for readmits as well as post-discharge ED visits and the high costs and penalties that come with it.

-We work with the hospital to determine the percentage of patients that are served & connected with a provider as well as the population without a primary care physician.
+We work with your hospital to determine the percentage of patients that are served & connected with a provider as well as the population without a primary care physician.
 Certain patients that need a specialized level of care post discharge, such as a surgical patient, are also addressed during the population management exercise.

 On a regularly scheduled monthly CCM call, a patient expressed her concern about an issue with her eyes but said that she had not looked for assistance.
-Renova then contacted the PCP and they wanted to see the patient immediately as this could be a symptom of something serious.
+Renova Health then contacted the PCP and they wanted to see the patient immediately as this could be a symptom of something serious.